ZeshenTian/Kaggle/README.md

 # Kaggle

 This repository provides all the Kaggle code written by me(if it's public...), including both the versions on Kaggle and the original versions.
-In the original versions, I will provide more details and a Chinese version(if I wrote it in Chinese orginally...).
+In the original versions, I will provide more details and a Chinese version(if I wrote it in Chinese originally...).

 Warm welcome to contact me at zeshentian1@gmail.com!